aws/amazon-chime-sdk-android/README.md

 Download `amazon-chime-sdk` and `amazon-chime-sdk-media` binaries from the latest [release](https://github.com/aws/amazon-chime-sdk-android/releases/latest).

 If you like to use more machine learning features, e.g. background blur/replacement, also download the `amazon-chime-sdk-machine-learning` binary from the latest [release](https://github.com/aws/amazon-chime-sdk-android/releases/latest).
 Otherwise, you can ignore all references to `amazon-chime-sdk-machine-learning` in the instructions below.

+If you don't need any video features, you could use `amazon-chime-sdk-media-no-video-codecs` instead of `amazon-chime-sdk-media` to exclude software video codecs support and reduce size.
+If you do, you can treat all references to `amazon-chime-sdk-media` as `amazon-chime-sdk-media-no-video-codecs` in the instructions below.

 **NOTE: We do not support mixing and matching binaries from different releases.**